compmetagen/prok-classify/README.md

 # prok-classify
 The directory contains the workflow metashot/prok-classify, a software for assigning objective taxonomic classifications to bacterial and archaeal genomes.
-The workflow is updated to use [GTDB-Tk](https://github.com/Ecogenomics/GTDBTk) 2.4.0 (latest version) and the last release of the Genome Database Taxonomy GTDB (Release 220).
+The workflow is updated to use [GTDB-Tk](https://github.com/Ecogenomics/GTDBTk) 2.4.0 (latest version as of 2024) and the last release of the Genome Database Taxonomy GTDB (Release 220).

 - [MetaShot Home](https://metashot.github.io/)